nwoow/GolangMVC-CRUD/README.md

 	http://localhost:8080/logs

-You can create a configuration file uisng logconfig and you can find a post man coolection in this code postman.json.

-Whenver you add a configuration it will take the last filename and read the file and check if level of log is == loglevel then it will push all data to the db and you can see that in logs url.

-Feature if you add or update the db of level and filename it will not sync at the moment.
+You can create a configuration file using log config and you can find a postman collection in this code postman.json.Whenever you add a configuration it will take the last filename and read the file and check if the level of the log is == loglevel then it will push all data to the DB and you can see that in logs URL.Feature if you add or update the DB of level and filename it will not sync at the moment.

+There are two sample file in this code:

+	gin.log
+	gin_log1.log

+Warning of gin.log last line is info and gin_log1.log  is warning this code will log all the warning with info else it will not log.

 # Run the code using Docker: